 While recycling is a great thing to do, it is even better to reduce the waste you produce in the first place and reuse as much as possible.
 Check out our top tips for reducing and reusing waste.

 re3 is the Partnership between Bracknell Forest, Reading and Wokingham Borough Councils and FCC Environment set up to increase the amount of waste that is reused, recycled and composted across the three boroughs and to minimise the amount of waste sent to landfill.
 The Councils and FCC Environment are working together to provide local residents and business with first-class facilities for recycling and disposing of waste until 2031.

-In 2015/16 the re3 partnership managed 196,659 tonnes of contract waste.
+In 2016/17 the re3 partnership managed 192,689 tonnes of contract waste.
 During the same period the recovery rate was 82.3%.